Sumitkb21/HealthCenter/README.md

 ## Installation

-To run this project in your local PC( set the critical information in .env file before running the below commands )
+To run this project in your local PC( set the critical information in config.env file (/backend/data) before running the below commands )
 ```bash
   cd backend
   npm i